Dynamoid/dynamoid/README.markdown

 #Additionally include any of the dynamodb paramters as needed.
 #(eg: if you would like to change the dynamodb endpoint, then add the parameter in
-# the following paramter in the file  aws.yml or aws.rb
+# in the file  aws.yml or aws.rb

 dynamo_db_endpoint : dynamodb.ap-southeast-1.amazonaws.com)